Elphel/panorama-preview/README.md

 ## use
 * http://localhost/panorama_preview/
-* Select "somedir" from the Choose Data dropdown list
+* Select "somedir" from the Choose Date dropdown list

 ## older version (for Eyesis4Pi based on 10353s)
 [sourceforge.net][1]